 - 1/4 cup dried cranberries

-- 1/4 cup walnut pieces
+- 1/4 cup chopped walnuts

-- Preheat oven to 375 degrees F.
+- Preheat oven to 400 degrees F.

-- Top with butter (or oil).
+- Top with sliced butter (or drizzle with oil).

-- Roast for about 15 minutes.
+- Roast in the oven for about 15 minutes.